RobotLocomotion/drake/doc/clion.rst

 macOS support
 =============

-Google's Bazel plug-in for CLion does not officially support macOS, per `bazelbuild/intellij#109 <https://github.com/bazelbuild/intellij/issues/109>`_.
+Google's Bazel plugin for CLion does not officially support macOS, per `bazelbuild/intellij#109 <https://github.com/bazelbuild/intellij/issues/109>`_.
 However, on a best-effort basis, we will document here any tips that Drake developers have discovered to fix the compatibility problems.